Twin earthquakes in western Afghanistan kill at least 22 people - ExBulletin

 Twin earthquakes in western Afghanistan kill at least 22 people

-KABUL, Afghanistan – Two earthquakes hit western Afghanistan’s Badghis province along the border with Turkmenistan Monday afternoon, killing at least 22 people, a local official said.
+Two earthquakes hit western Afghanistan’s Badghis province along the border with Turkmenistan yesterday afternoon, killing at least 22 people, a local official said.

 There were fears the death toll could rise as the first rescuers reached some remote earthquake-stricken villages in one of the poorest and most backward areas of Afghanistan.